 Additional Recruitment

-Data for Progress also regularly works with additional survey modes (e.g., live caller phone recruitment, interactive voice response, and mail-to-web) in addition to our primary modes — or be the dominant mode, depending on the project.
+Data for Progress also regularly works with other survey modes (e.g., live caller phone recruitment, interactive voice response, and mail-to-web) in addition to our primary modes.
+In some cases, these could serve as the dominant mode, depending on the project.
 Their inclusion depends on the efficacy of existing modes in a given geography or among a specific respondent pool.
 When these modes are used, they are included in the methods statement along with each of our polling releases.

 Sampling Methodology